 A real estate property that has competitive pricing can get buyers on their feet to buy it.
 Typically, just within a few weeks of the listing, a seller will receive an offer from an interested buyer for correctly priced homes or land.

 If you’re selling a property in a seller’s market with low comparable inventory, you should be receiving inquiries and even offers within the first week or so.
 Aside from a competitive price, other factors, such as the condition of the property and property location, contribute to a successful sale.

 Your Price Is Much Higher Than Similar Properties in the Area

 Typically, property values will be relatively consistent in most neighborhoods.
-Thus, you should check similar properties that are up for sale in the area and compare it with your pricing.
-Your Realtor should be doing a CMA (Comparative Market Analyst) for you prior to making the listing “live” to make sure that you don’t overprice your property.
-One sign that your property is overpriced if it’s listed more than 10%-12% higher than other similar properties.
+Thus, you should check similar properties that are up for sale in the area and compare them with your pricing.
+Your Realtor should be doing a CMA (Comparative Market Analyst) for you before making the listing “live” to ensure you don’t overprice your property.
+One sign that your property is overpriced is if it’s listed more than 10%-12% higher than other similar properties.

 Other Properties in the Area Sold Much Faster Than Yours

 Another sign that your home may be overpriced is when neighboring properties are selling much faster than yours.
 You'll surely notice it if your property sits on the market for a long time, and still, no buyer is game.